rudeboybert/okcupiddata/README.md

 data(profiles)
 ```

-If you prefer having the original uncleaned profile data along with the complete essay data, then do not use this package; simply run the following code:
+If you prefer having the originally published [Journal of Statistics Education](http://www.amstat.org/publications/jse/v23n2/kim.pdf) data, which also include the complete essay responses, then do not use this package; simply run the following code:

 ``` r
 # Download the data (run only once):